Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 I fully expect these to take about 5 hours so I'm gonna find something else to do while they cook and let the smoker do it's thing for a while.

 To check and see if they are done, I am looking for a certain level of tenderness.
 For me, this is not quite “meat falling off the bone”but it's pretty close.
 For you it might be something else.

 I like to grab the ribs on one end with a pair of tongs and lift them up a little.
 The amount of bend I get on the other end tells me how tender they are.
-If they start to break in half, they are probably over done which might be the way you like them and that is perfectly ok with me.
+If they start to break in half, they are considered “fall-off-the-bone” which might be just the way you like them and that is perfectly fine with me.

 My usual method for checking doneness is to slice one off and take a bite..
 I can tell pretty quick if it's “there” yet.

-There are a lot of folks out there saying that if your ribs are too tender, that they are way over done and are not fit to eat.
-This is very true for official barbecue competitions but not for cooking at home.
-Those of you who know me, know that I am a "no rules" kind of guy when it comes to these things.
+There are a lot of folks out there saying that if your ribs are really tender to the point of falling off the bone, that they are way over done and are not fit to eat.
+This is true (unfortunately) for official barbecue competitions but not for cooking at home.
+Those of you who know me, know that I am a “no rules” kind of guy when it comes to these things.
 If it tastes good and your friends and family like it then who am I to tell you what the rules are.